P4F/p4f.github.com/_posts/2015-09-20-csaw-online-qual-trivia.md

 No More Free **Bugs**!

 **Q:** This mode on x86 is generally referred to as ring -2.

 **A:** `System Management Mode`

 **Q:** This vulnerability occurs when the incorrect timing/sequence of events may cause a bug.

 **A:** `Race Condition`

 **Q:** On Windows, loading a library and having it's code run in another process is called _ .

 **A:** `DLL Injection`

+**Q:** This Pentesting expert supplied HBO's Silicon Valley with technical advice in season 2.
+The flag is his twitter handle.

+**A:** mubix